AxTulti/JWT-Auth-API/README.md

 ## How does this API work?

-This API uses JWTs for authentication, we use two types of tokens the ";refresh tokens";, and the ";action tokens";.
+This API uses JWTs for authentication, we use two types of tokens the "refresh tokens", and the "action tokens".

 ### **Refresh Token**

-This type of token serves the propose of generating access tokens (and thus the refresh tokens are generated at login and deleted at logout), and they are used for some user&#39;s operations such as changing name and last name.
+This type of token serves the propose of generating access tokens (and thus the refresh tokens are generated at login and deleted at logout), and they are used for some user's operations such as changing name and last name.

 This kind of tokens never automatically expire, they only expire when requested to (like in the logout and logoutAll route).